-The NUT’s December 2013 submission to the STRB, which reaffirms the NUT’s view that teachers’ pay levels need to be increased significantly.
-The NUT submission rejects the Government’s public sector pay cap.
-It calls on the STRB to assert its independence and make recommendations on pay to secure the supply of teachers and address growing problems of recruitment, retention and morale.
+Below is the NUT’s October 2014 submission to the STRB, which reaffirms the NUT’s view that teachers’ pay levels need to be increased significantly.
+The NUT submission calls on the STRB to assert its independence, and to make recommendations on pay to start the process of restoring teachers’ pay to proper professional levels, to address growing problems of teacher recruitment, retention and morale.”

 This NUT briefing is aimed at new teachers and those returning to teaching service as classroom teachers after a break.
 It explains the basics of the pay structure and gives advice on ensuring you are fairly paid and able to seek the most favourable use of pay discretions.